monkey-music-challenge/python-starter-kit/README.md

 * [Python](https://www.python.org/)

 The python library [requests](http://docs.python-requests.org/en/latest/user/install/#install) must be installed on your machine as well.
+It is easily installed through [pip](https://pip.pypa.io/en/latest/installing.html).

 ## Usage

+NOTE: Implemented for Python 2.7.
+If you're experiencing any issues up/downgrade to this version.

 First of all, `fork` this repository to your own github user.